When looking to handle objections, you have to ask one more question to really get to the heart of the matter.

 Linda Abrams Fleming, a salesperson with Haynes Furniture in Virginia Beach, Virginia, shared the following story about refusing to give up on a customer by asking this one final question.

-She had engaged a women who needed new carpet for her home.
-Her pet passed away and the carpet needed replacing.
-The shopper had not shopped for carpet in over ten years.
-They talked about her lifestyle…she had just retired, was on a fixed income, had a new puppy, and lived alone.
+She had engaged a woman who needed new carpeting for her home.
+Her pet had passed away and the carpet needed replacing.
+The shopper had not purchased new carpeting in over 10 years.
+They had a conversation about her lifestyle…she had just retired, was on a fixed income, had a new puppy, and lived alone.

 “Jane” fell in love with three products and Linda worked up an estimate.
 The price was much higher than Jane expected.